They have not done so since. I am very happy about that.

 It's also been joked that Ozzy is an "expert batsman," although this has nothing to do with either baseball or cricket.

 Are the Royals cursed?
-They never won another Pennant until last season -- never even made the postseason again.
-And they lost last year's World Series despite having Games 6 and 7 at home.
-(They won Game 6, but lost Game 7.)
-At this writing, they are preparing for Game 1 of a new World Series tonight, at home.
-They have the home-field advantage again, as in 1985, but this is not 1985.
+They never won another Pennant until this season -- never even made the postseason again.
+At this writing, they are down 3 games to 2 in the 2014 World Series.
+Can they win Games 6 and 7 at home?
+They did it in 1985, but this is not 1985.

 Also on this day, Billy Martin is fired by the Yankees for an unprecedented 4th time (not counting all those firings in 1977 that didn’t take), and is replaced by former Yankee outfielder Lou Piniella‚ who had been the team's hitting instructor since retiring as a player in 1984.